junxit/us-congress-bills-112/metadata.md

 - 2011-12-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2011-12-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 12/12/2011 H8329)
 - 2011-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 12/12/2011 H8329)
+- 2011-12-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.